-HOW TO HONOR AND DISPLAY
+HOW TO HONOR AND DISPLAY THE AMERICAN FLAG

-When displaying the flag, it is important to remember to use the guidelines laid out by the U.S. Flag Code:
+When displaying the flag, it is important to remember certain guidelines of proper flag etiquette:

-- When displayed or carried in a procession with other flags, the flag should be positioned to its own right. - On a stage, the American flag should be placed to the speaker's right and all other flags placed to the left. - When displayed from a staff projecting horizontally from a windowsill, balcony, or building, the stars of the flag should be placed at the peak of the staff unless the flag is at half-staff. - When displayed with flags of states, localities, or societies, the American flag should be at the center and at the highest point of the group.
+- When displayed or carried in a procession with other flags, the flag should be positioned to its own right. - On a stage, the American flag should be placed to the speaker's right and all other flags placed to the left. - When the flag is displayed from a staff projecting horizontally from a window sill, balcony, or building, the stars of the flag should be placed at the peak of the staff unless the flag is at half-staff. - The flag should be at the center and at the highest point of the group when a number of flags of states, localities, or societies are grouped for display.